-Offered in: 10-12 Credits: 1.5
+Offered In: 10-12 Credits: 1.5 Level: AP/GT

-Prerequisites: Chemistry and

-Algebra II

-Co-requisite: Night Lab SC361L (.5 local weighted GPA credit)
+Prerequisites: Chemistry and Algebra II Co-requisite: Night Lab SC361L (.5 local weighted GPA credit)

-The AP Chemistry course provides students with a college-level foundation to support future advanced course work in chemistry.
+Description: The AP Chemistry course provides students with a college-level foundation to support future advanced course work in chemistry.
 Students cultivate their understanding of chemistry through inquiry-based investigations, as they explore topics such as: atomic structure, intermolecular forces and bonding, chemical reactions, kinetics, thermodynamics, and equilibrium.
 The key concepts and related content that define the AP Chemistry course and exam are organized around underlying principles called the Big Ideas.
 The Big Ideas encompass core scientific principles, theories, and processes that cut across traditional boundaries and provide a broad way of thinking about the particulate nature of matter underlying the observations students make about the physical world.
 Laboratory work has an emphasis on inquiry-based investigations.
 Investigations require students to ask questions, make observations and predictions, design experiments, analyze data, and construct arguments in a collaborative setting, where they direct and monitor their progress.
 This course requires a two-hour lab one evening per week.
 The focus of this course is preparation for successful completion of the AP Exam in May.
+Beginning with the cohort class of 2024, this course with only be offered as a 1.0 credit course and will not include a co-requisite night lab.

 Organic Chemistry

 Course Number: SC911

-Offered in: 12 Credits: 1

-Level: Beyond AP
+Offered In: 12 Credits: 1 Level: Beyond AP

 Prerequisites: AP Chemistry

-Organic chemistry sub-discipline involves the scientific study of the structure, properties, and reactions of organic compounds and organic materials.
+Description: Organic chemistry subdiscipline involves the scientific study of the structure, properties, and reactions of organic compounds and organic materials.
 This course will focus on current theories of structure and mechanism in organic chemistry, their historical development, and their basis in experimental observation as well as introduce applications of organic chemistry.
 This course is designed for the student who intends to continue future study in the sciences.